 The scope of our M.Sc. in Accounting and Finance thus reaches far beyond the limits of these two fields of business.

 Reflecting the integrated approach of the program, the curriculum requires students to take a minimum of one course from each of the two pillars of Accounting and Finance.
 This paves the ground for specialization with advanced field courses in either Accounting or Finance.
 Alternatively, students may choose a more balanced portfolio of advanced courses in both fields.
 The courses offered cover analytically challenging fields, such as Continuous-Time Derivatives Pricing, Advanced Corporate Finance or Managerial Accounting.
 Other courses focus on institutional aspects pertaining to corporate governance and auditing, or managing corporate taxation.
 Importantly, the program includes theory and application of empirical methods, such as advanced time series analysis, as employed in the practice of empirical banking or in institutions aiming at international financial stability.

 Admission is subject to a competitive selection procedure that includes individual interviews with faculty members.
 Shortlisted candidates from overseas will be interviewed in a video conference.

-Letters of admission will be sent out in early June.
+Letters of admission will be sent out by late June.